preco21/eslint-config-legacy/README.md

 **Note:** If you are using `react-native`, you could use `prev/react-native` instead of `prev/react`.

-If you are on browser environment, you may need to add `env` field:
+If you are on browser-compatible environment, you may need to add `env` field:

 ```yaml
 extends: prev